 We value our students and know that the impact we make in their lives today will directly affect the church for decades to come.
 Our process ensures that volunteers are encouraged in their ministry opportunity, trained and well prepared for their involvement with children.

-- Head to this link and fill out the Serving Opportunities form.
+- Head to this link and fill out the serving interest form.
 Once you complete the form, a staff member or team leader will be in touch about the areas in which you indicated interest.

 - Attend scheduled meeting with Aletheia Jr. Director or Aletheia Staff Member.